Become a Personal Shopper: Step-by-Step Career Guide

 Step 1: Determine Your Niche

-While people may think of fashion and accessories when they hear the term personal shopper, this service also encompasses other types of shopping.
-These professionals may work with the elderly or others in the community to perform errands, such as going to the grocery store.
+Professional personal shoppers are not only in the fashion industry.
+Many work with the elderly or others in the community to perform errands, such as going to the grocery store.
 Personal shoppers could also work for law firms or Fortune 500 companies.
-Even if you'd like to work exclusively in fashion, you could specialize in shoes, women's clothing or business suits.
-Your skills, interests and experience will determine the type of personal shopper that you want to become.
+Even if you'd like to work exclusively in fashion, you could specialize in a specific area, such as shoes, women's clothing or business suits.

 Step 2: Seek Training